Jakob-Materna/BeeWingAnalysis/README.md

 # BeeWingAnalysis

 Repository for my Master's thesis in bioinformatics.
 The semi-automated wing segmentation tool developed for this project can be found [here](https://github.com/Jakob-Materna/SegmentAnywing).
 This repository is used for segmenting wing cells, age and weight from photographs and scans of bee wing images.
-The preprocessing ueses Segment-Anything, followed by training and prediction using CNN models.
+The preprocessing uses Segment-Anything, followed by training and prediction using CNN models.

 ## Workflow